J0K3Rn/Stock-Trading-News-Alert/README.md

 # Stock-Trading-News-Alert

-A stock following program that sends a SMS alert and relevant news
+A stock tracking program that sends a SMS alert with relevant news

 Features:
 - Follows a stock and calculates the change in that stock